About the Finance Director

-The Town of Maggie Valley will be providing a number of contactless tax payment options for 2020 taxes.
+The Town of Maggie Valley is providing a number of contactless payment options.

 Pay by Mail: You can always make a check payable to the Town of Maggie Valley and pay by mail at 3987 Soco Road, Maggie Valley NC 28751.
 Please include the bottom portion of your tax bill and write your parcel identification number in the memo field of your check.
 We accept postmark as date received for tax payments.
 If you would like to receive a receipt, include your email address or a stamped self-addressed envelope.

 Pay in Person: If you would still like to pay in person at Town Hall, you may drop your tax payment (checks only) into our Drop Box located in the metal door, under the overhang on the east side of the building near our bicycle rack.
 If you include your email address, we will email your receipt.